 1. Google favours mobile and penalises websites who are not responsive

 If there is one reason to start a mobile marketing campaign, perhaps consider Google’s algorithm update which actively penalised websites that were not optimised for mobile, did not respond to various devices and were not considered mobile friendly.
 The first in a series of updates was referred to as Mobilegeddon since the update literally decimated web page rankings across the internet.
 These updates are ongoing and continually seek to serve mobile users better search engine results.

 If your website is not responsive and easy to navigate on mobile devices then you can find Google penalising your website so it falls down in search engine rankings.
 Google is serious about this and is becoming stricter as time goes on.

-Far more people are choosing to search services and products on their mobile devices over their traditional desktop computers. comScore’s 2017 mobile usage report showcases below how global users of mobile devices has outgrown desktop users.
+Far more people are choosing to search for services and products on their mobile devices over their traditional desktop computers. comScore’s 2017 mobile usage report showcases below how global users of mobile devices have outgrown desktop users.